memo-567/MeshCore-FAQ/README.md

 **A:** All radio firmware versions (e.g. for Heltec V3, RAK, T-1000E, etc) are free and open source developed by Scott at Ripple Radios.

-The native Android and iOS client is free and will be open source developed by Liam Cottle, developer of meshtastic map at [meshtastic.liamcottle.net](https://meshtastic.liamcottle.net) on [github ](https://github.com/liamcottle/meshtastic-map)and [reticulum-meshchat on github](https://github.com/liamcottle/reticulum-meshchat).
+The native Android and iOS client uses the freemium model and is developed by Liam Cottle, developer of meshtastic map at [meshtastic.liamcottle.net](https://meshtastic.liamcottle.net) on [github ](https://github.com/liamcottle/meshtastic-map)and [reticulum-meshchat on github](https://github.com/liamcottle/reticulum-meshchat).

-The T-Deck firmware is free to download and most features are available with out cost.
+The T-Deck firmware is free to download and most features are available without cost.
 To support the firmware developer, you can pay for a registration key to unlock your T-Deck for deeper map zoom and remote server administration over RF using the T-Deck.
 You do not need to pay for the registration to use your T-Deck for direct messaging and connecting to repeaters and room servers.

 ### Q: What frequencies are supported by MeshCore?